 Completion of a minimum of 36 semester hours from areas A, B, C, D and E of the Core and a cumulative grade point average of 2.5 or above.

-Completion of EDUC 2110, ENGL 1101 and 1102 and MATH 1111 (or equivalent) with grades of “C” or above and successful completion of the Regents’ Examination and GACE Basic Skills.
+Completion of EDUC 2110, ENGL 1101 and 1102 and MATH 1111 (or equivalent) with grades of “C” or above.

 Proficiency in oral communications as demonstrated in EDUC 2110, EDUC 2120, EDUC 2130.

-An acceptable history of mental, emotional and physical health.
+An acceptable history of professional dispositions and criminal background.

-Demonstration of computer proficiency by completing EDUC 3210 or GACE Computer Test.
+Completion of EDUC 2199 Orientation to Teacher Education.

-Satisfaction of unique requirements of the specific program applied to and approval by the corresponding program coordinator.
+Satisfactory completion of unique requirements of the specific program applied to and approval by the corresponding program coordinator.
 This may include specific achievement tests or physical performance requirements.

 Admissions to the Professional Education Unit/Teacher Education is a pre-requisite to enrollment in professional Teacher Education courses at the 3000 or 4000 level.
-The course, EDUC 3210, Technology/Media for Teachers, is a pre-requisite for most 3000 and 4000 level courses.
-Students who do not meet the requirements for admission will not be approved for enrollment in such course.
+Students who do not meet the requirements for admission will not be approved for enrollment in such courses.
 Students enrolling in 3000 and

 4000 level Education courses without having met the admissions requirements to the Professional Education Unit/Teacher Education, will be administratively withdrawn from class(es).